MelissaHarper/MelissaHarper.github.io/_posts/2023-01-25-Quantitative-Politics-with-R.md

 wikipage <- read_html(url)
 ```

-Then take a look at the type of data we saved.
+Then take a look at the class of data we saved.

 ```r